-- 2. Loosen jam-nut (A). - Turn adjuster screw (B) clockwise (screw in) to decrease knife speed, and counter clockwise (screw out) to increase the knife speed.
+- 2. Loosen jam nut (A). - Turn adjuster screw (B) clockwise (screw in) to decrease knife speed, and counter clockwise (screw out) to increase the knife speed.

-One turn of the adjuster screw (B) will change the knife speed by approximately 116 strokes per minute, or the wobble box pulley speed by 58 revolutions per minute.
+One turn of the adjuster screw (B) will change the knife speed by approximately 116 Strokes Per Minute, or the sickle drive box pulley speed by 58 Revolutions Per Minute.